Help us create a toxic-free environment by 2030 The evidence on how hazardous chemicals and…

 Evidence is also growing regarding the harmful effects of low level pollution, pointing to the fact that there is likely no safe level of exposure to PM2.5 below which negative health effects aren’t seen.

-The revision of the EU’s clean air standards is a not-to-be-missed opportunity for the EU to become a clean air champion in the region and internationally, which can lead to significant improvement in people’s health and the prevention of disease, including reduced rates of cancer, heart and lung disease among others, strengthened clean air efforts will also support climate mitigation.
+The revision of the EU’s clean air standards is a not-to-be-missed opportunity for the EU to become a clean air champion in the region and internationally, which can lead to significant improvement in people’s health and the prevention of disease, including reduced rates of cancer, heart and lung disease among others.
+Strengthened clean air efforts will also support climate mitigation.